Yilun-Fu/CS225-Data-Structure/README.md

 # CS225-Data-Structure
-This is records for CS225 Data Structure.
+These are records for CS225 Data Structure.